See below for answers to Frequently Asked Questions from employees on the Institute response to COVID-19.

 School-Age: Connect with an expert educational advisor (a “Navigator”) through EdNavigator.
 Navigators are former teachers, principals, and experienced guidance counselors, who can provide individualized guidance around how to manage your child’s education and learning from home.
 Be sure to also subscribe to EdNavigator’s One Great Thing newsletter, which provides tips for making the most of each day while schools are closed.

 Teens: Encourage your teen to use the time away from school to get a leg-up on the college application process.
 Connect with an expert college advisor through College Coach.
 College Coach experts are former college admissions and finance professional, who can provide individualized guidance around planning and paying for college.

 What do I do if someone applied for unemployment benefits in my name?

 Criminal enterprises using stolen personal information from earlier national data breaches have been attempting to file fraudulent unemployment claims through the Massachusetts Department of Unemployment Assistance system.
 This is part of a national unemployment fraud scheme.
 If you believe someone has applied for unemployment benefits using your personal information, you may report the incident by using the Commonwealth's secure fraud reporting form or by calling the DUA customer service department at (877) 626-6800.
 Additional information is available on the DUA website.

 How do I get permission to be on campus?

-What do we do about new hires with a start date in March/April/May/beyond?
+What do we do about new hires while campus is closed to most employees?

 New hires can, with few exceptions, be onboarded virtually in order to maintain their start date.
 Human Resources is able to continue the usual new employee onboarding steps as well, such as activation of benefits.
 See more detailed information about virtually onboarding new hires and our best practices for managers during this time of remote work.

-How do I access a loan or hardship withdrawal from my 401(k) plan, and how long will it take to receive my 401(k) loan money?
+How do I access a loan or hardship withdrawal from my 401(k) plan?

 Have a Question?